-Field advisors (FA) serve as key educators and mentors for you throughout your BEd program as you grapple with the complexities of teaching and learning.
-FAs strive to embody the attributes of scholar-practitioners, educators who understand the importance of discernment, care, relationality, community, professionalism, research, practice, equity, diversity, and inclusion.
-As you encounter new and familiar ideas throughout the program, our goal is to support you in reflecting deeply to develop a philosophical and pragmatic language that will serve as the foundation of your unique and ever evolving scholar-practitioner identity.
+Field advisors (or FA) serve as key educators and mentors for candidates throughout their BEd program as they grapple with the complexities of teaching and learning.
+As candidates encounter new and familiar ideas throughout the program, our goal is to support them in reflecting deeply to develop a language for their teaching practice that will serve as the foundation of their unique and ever evolving scholar-practitioner identity.

-You should contact your field advisor whenever you are concerned with your mentor relationship, progress or have questions regarding expectations and assessment.
-If you have concerns, please do not hesitate to contact your field advisor.
-It is preferable to contact the advisor early when there is a concern.
+If you have questions about your candidate partnership, please do not hesitate to contact your field advisor.
+It is preferable to contact your advisor early if you have any concerns.